nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 archive-transfer-command=/usr/share/xroad/scripts/archive-http-transporter.sh -r http://my-archiving-server/cgi-bin/upload
 ```

-The message log package contains the CGI script `/usr/share/doc/xroad-addon-messagelog/archive-server/demo-upload.pl` for a demo archiving server for the purpose of testing or development.
+An example CGI script for a demo archiving server, for testing or development purposes, is available as [`demo-upload.pl`](https://github.com/nordic-institute/X-Road/blob/develop/src/service/message-log-archiver/scripts/demo-upload.pl) on GitHub.
+It is not included in the Security Server packages.

 ### 11.3 Using a Remote Database